Updated: June 2019

 Cost: Free or Approx R100 to hire a board | GPS: -29.866544, 31.047487

-The sugar terminal tour takes about 45min – there is an informative talk, a video and a visit inside the silo.
+The sugar terminal tour takes about 45min – there are an informative talk, a video and a visit inside the silo.
 Make sure you call and book before you go!
-(One of those perfect things to do in Durban when it rains)
+Makes a great visit if you looking for things to do in Durban when it rains.

 Ticket cost: Approx R20pp | GPS: -29.868600, 31.008114 |Phone: +27 31 301 3302 | Website